 Water intake is a must in every type of diet you follow.
 Drink as much water as possible, or add different organic or herbal teas to hydrate the body.
 More preferably, green tea is suggested by expert nutritionists, as it reduces stress, helps in weight loss, and is best for digestion and gut health.

-So, these are some foods that you can add to your 14-day no-sugar diet food list, and you will feel drastic change in your body.
+So, these are some foods that you can add to your food, and you will feel drastic change in your body.

 Things to avoid: